 Cons

-• No introductory discount — you pay the real price from day one (though we’d argue that’s actually a pro)
+• No introductory discount, you pay the real price from day one (though we would argue that is a pro)

 • Less well-known brand than SiteGround or Hostinger